-A. Within the last year, irrigation system distribution uniformity has been test recorded OR the vineyard uses subsurface drip and relief valves are che least once every week.
-B. Within the last 3 years, irrigation system distribution uniformity has been and recorded OR the vineyard uses subsurface drip and relief valves are cheleast once every month.
-C. At least once in its lifetime, irrigation system distribution uniformity has tested OR the vineyard uses subsurface drip and relief valves were checked once in the last year.
-D. Irrigation system distribution uniformity has never been tested .
+rec ithin the last year, irrigation system distribution uniformity has been tested and corded OR the vineyard uses subsurface drip and relief valves are checked at ust once every week.
+3 and ithin the last 3 years, irrigation system distribution uniformity has been tested d recorded OR the vineyard uses subsurface drip and relief valves are checked least once every month.
+2 tes least once in its lifetime, irrigation system distribution uniformity has been sted OR the vineyard uses subsurface drip and relief valves were checked at least ce in the last year.
+1 D. Irri igation system distribution uniformity has never been tested.
 Fail Chapter

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.